danieldonatsch/Advent-of-Code-2024/README.md

 # Advent of Code 2024

+This repository hosts my Python solutions of the Advent of Code 2024 puzzles.
+The full puzzle description and the input can be found on [https://adventofcode.com/2024](https://adventofcode.com/2024|).
+To run the code, the input files need to be placed in the `input` directory.
+The files are either named `dayXX.txt` or `dayXX_example.txt` where  `XX` has to be replaced with the day as a tow-digit numbers.
+Further, the one with `_example` in the name, contains the input of the small example given in the puzzle description.
+If the second question of the day has a different example, create a `dayXX_example2.txt` file.
+Run then day by day with `run.py` where in the last lines of the script the day (as integer) and whether the example or "real" input should be used.
+`test_all.py` runs, as its name says, all puzzles.
+Or at least, all which are solved until that moment.

 ## Day 1

 Pairs of numbers are given, where actually each number belongs to a list.
 Question is, what is the difference of the two lists, if we look at the (sorted) pairs.
 So, build the list and sort them.
 Then compare pair-wise and sum the result.
+\
 Then we compute a similarity score by figuring out, how often each element of the first list appears in the second one.
 Python's `collections.Counter()` does the counting quick and easy.
 Afterward, we can compare the two counters.